vaibhavm291/IDEAS-ISI-KOL-INTERNSHIP-PROJECT/README.md

 Hence, in this project we have tried to annotate the images in three broad categories
 1. Urban Littering (polygon annotation)
-2. Rooftop tank (boundingbox or polygon)
+2. Rooftop tank (boundingbox or polygon annotation)
 3. Waterbodies (polygon annotation)

     ## 🔧 Requirements